 Airport Operations

 PREPARED BY: SHELDON ROSS, AIRPORT MANAGER

 AIRPORT TERMINAL BUILDING - 1 AIRPORT ROAD

 Type of Operation Conducted:

-Describe operation 07:00-20-00 13 Hours Week-days & 6 Hours Week-end days.
-Total hours per week are approximately 80 Hours The Air Terminal is opened from these hours with Tenants and Airport Administration.
+07:00-20-00 13 Hours Week-days & 6 Hours Week-end days.

+Total hours per week are approximately 80 Hours

+The Air Terminal is opened from these hours with Tenants and Airport Administration.

 Heated and partial lights all winter and afterhours.

-Building Description Total Floor Area (heated/cooled/lighted): 4000 Square Feet Energy Projects or Modifications Completed in 2015 New HVAC system has been installed in the Airport Terminal Building.
-Also installed is a new RD050 50kw 60Hz Back-Up Diesel Generator.
-Energy Processes Implemented in 2016 - Considering installing new LED lighting fixtures here in the Moosonee Terminal Building with motion sensing program. - Washroom improvements will begin here in the summer 2016.
-Installing new battery powered sensors for toilet and faucet fixtures in public washrooms.
-Energy Programs Completed in 2015 None Planned Improvements & Conservation Measures - Considering replacing lighting fixtures here at ATB. - Considering installing new Solar Panel Blinds upstairs in ATB, keeping heat out and the cool in.
+Building Description

+Total Floor Area (heated/cooled/lighted): 4000 Square Feet

+Energy Projects or Modifications Completed in 2018

+All lights converted to LED fixtures, with motion sensors for auto shutoff when not in use for each room.

+Entered into 5 year agreement with Toromont to provide maintenance and evaluation of power systems to ensure ongoing efficiency and reduce waste.

+Energy Processes Implemented in 2018

+None

+Energy Programs Completed in 2018

+None

+Planned Improvements & Conservation Measures

+In the process of reviewing potential cost and energy saving by converting to pellet stove operated furnace system.